 But that’s like assuming you can automatically help push a person in a wheelchair if they are struggling, but didn’t specifically ask for help.

-Despite the obvious barriers, everyone can communicate with d/Deaf and hard of hearing people.
+Despite the obvious barriers, everyone can communicate with deaf people.

 I should point out that I did not experience anything like what the programme has demonstrated.
 I can only assume that this mainly happens to those who are more profoundly deaf than I am.